Julian Jarrold: Career

-Jarrold directed the HBO film The Girl in 2013.
-The director received his first Emmy nomination for his work in the film.
-Mandalay Vision has hired Jarrold to direct the serial killer film Exit 147, with a script written by Travis Milloy.
-Producer Cathy Schulman and Matthew Rhodes are producing the film for Mandalay.
+Jarrold directed the HBO film The Girl in 2013, receiving his first Emmy nomination for his work.
+Mandalay Vision hired Jarrold to direct the serial killer film Exit 147, with a script written by Travis Milloy.
+Producer Cathy Schulman and Matthew Rhodes produced the film for Mandalay.
 In February 2013, Taylor Kitsch joined the film to play lead as a sadistic sheriff.
-Most recently Jarrold directed A Royal Night Out for Ecosse Films.
-The movie was released in May 2015.
+Then Jarrold directed A Royal Night Out for Ecosse Films, a movie released in May 2015.